ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 Then add:

 > There is a difference in these two examples though: The first one
-> creates a six byte location.
+> creates a six-byte location.
 The second one creates a location that
 > is either 6 bytes long if reg3 is less than or equal to 6 bytes long
 > or a location as long as reg3 if it is longer than 6 bytes.
 In this
 > case, the difference probably doesn't matter because the consumer is
 > only expecting to read 6 bytes.
 However, if a producer wants to
 > ensure that any bits in reg3 which extend beyond the 6 bytes of the
-> overlay are masked off they can use an expression like this:
+> overlay are masked off, they can use an expression like this:

     DW_OP_composite
     DW_OP_reg3